namkeeheon/Website/site/content/biography/_index.md

-  Keeheon has received many awards and honors during his time at Blair, receiving the 2018 Howard "Zeke" Nicar Award, the 2017 Andrew Sang Han Memorial Prize, and the 2016 Elliot and Ailsa Newman Woodwind Prize.
+  Keeheon has received many awards and honors during his time at Blair, receiving the 2018 L. Howard "Zeke" Nicar Award, the 2017 Andrew Sang Han Memorial Prize, and the 2016 Elliot and Ailsa Newman Woodwind Prize.
 He was a 2017 recipient of the Vanderbilt Summer Grant Stipend and a 2016 recipient of the Heard Summer Travel Award.